usfm-bible/tcdocs/proposals/2023/u23001_extending_grammar.md

 ## Executive Summary

 This proposal adds a mechanism for USFM files to self describe user defined markers.
-The result of this proposal is the addition of a new marker: `\\def' that may only occur before any book headers.
+The result of this proposal is the addition of a new marker: `\\defmarker' that may only occur before any book headers.

 ## Introduction